suvetharajan0/protfolio-website/README.md

 Key Features:

-Fully responsive design for all devices
+✨Fully responsive design for all devices

-Interactive project gallery with links to GitHub repositories
+✨Interactive project gallery with links to GitHub repositories

-Smooth navigation and animations for a better user experience
+✨Smooth navigation and animations for a better user experience

-Integrated contact form for easy communication
+✨Integrated contact form for easy communication

 Technologies Used: HTML, CSS, JavaScript